engaging-computing/axon/README.md

 This is a program for the Adafruit Feather Huzzah ESP8266 board.

-It will allow the board to retrieve data using the API of isenseproject.org.
+It will allow the board to retrieve data using an API.

 Currently, it is very much a work in progress.